Fundraising revenue increased for WGVU Public Media

-Increased net revenue 21% the first 5 months.
+Increased net revenue 21% in the first 5 months.

 Over a two-year period, 12x better results than the national average for PBS stations.

 WGVU Public Media manages two radio stations and one television station.
-Each month they were mailing six different versions of their membership renewal letters for each of the three stations, for a total of 18 different letters.
-Aside from the obvious time-consuming complexities of managing this many variables, their renewal process had several other challenges:
+Each month, the organization mailed six different versions of its membership renewal letters for each of the three stations, for a total of 18 different letters.
+Aside from the obvious time-consuming complexities of managing this many variables, WGVU’s renewal process had several other challenges:

-- All the letters were PBS-TV focused, even though 20% of their membership audience was specifically donating to one of the radio stations
+- All the letters were PBS-TV focused, even though 20% of its membership audience was specifically donating to one of the radio stations.

-In our first year of working with the client, we were able to implement new techniques that spoke more specifically to their members:
+In our first year of working with the client, we were able to implement new techniques that spoke more specifically to its members:

 - Analyzed transactional data to develop an efficient strategy to implement personalized variable messaging, including brand elements, based on station affinity to create a stronger connection.